Los Angeles Chinatown Community Coalition

 L.A.
 Chinatown Firecracker Run Committee uplifts communities by giving back proceeds from its annual Lunar New Year events to schools, nonprofit organizations, and other community groups.
 Since its humble beginnings in 1978, Firecracker contributions total more than one million dollars.
 Its festival attracts more than 25,000 visitors to historic Chinatown each year, including approximately ten thousand event participants.

-I joined the Firecracker team in 2019 and I quickly gained increasing responsibilities that currently include sole responsibility for updating the website, writing press releases, and working with media outlets.
-Additionally, I share responsibilities for social media, marketing emails, and external communications with government offices, partners, and other organizations.
-I participate in the development of programs and I create promotional materials for these programs.
-I also created the 2020 sponsorship deck, and I supported updates of the subsequent deck.
-I also author communications for sponsors, messages from the Directors, etc.
+Upon joining the Firecracker team, I quickly gained increasing responsibilities that included sole responsibility for website architecture, content and overall maintenance, writing press releases, and working directly with television and other media outlets.
+Additionally, I led responsibilities for marketing communications in all forms as well as for external communications with government offices, partners, and other organizations.
+I participated in the development of new programs and created promotional materials for these programs.
+I also created maintained the sponsorship deck, and advised on negotiations to secure MOUs and other agreements.
+I also authored communications for sponsors, messages from the Directors, etc.

 I initiated special projects including pandemic relief efforts involving the procurement of grocery items and prepared meals, allocation of funds, securing and managing collaborations and partnerships, and coordination of PPE and food distributions.
-Since March 2020, I led the organization’s efforts that presently amount to hundreds of volunteer hours and thousands of dollars towards pandemic relief efforts.
+In 2020, I led the organization’s efforts that amounted to hundreds of volunteer hours and thousands of dollars towards pandemic relief efforts.
 Firecracker supported independent, small businesses while feeding front line workers as well as vulnerable seniors and persons with disabilities in need.

 Chinatown Sustainability Dialogue Group